Kansas school districts may select an evaluation protocol other than the default model, KEEP.

 6. Data and a process will be used to inform personnel decisions.

-7. Teacher rubrics must follow the INTASC model for teaching standards and learning progression and administrator rubrics must follow the ISLLC professional standards for educational leaders.
+7. Teacher rubrics must follow the INTASC model for teaching standards and learning progression and administrator rubrics must follow the Professional Standards for Educational Leaders (PSEL).

 Non-KEEP evaluation protocols filed with the Kansas State Department of Education: